Xela-fork/php-tutorial/php/installation.md

 ### Windows

+#### Automatic

+To make your life easier, we have made a powershell script that automatically downloads PHP and adds it to the PATH of your system.
+The script is available [here](/install.ps1).

+#### Manual

 If you are using Windows, you must go [here](https://windows.php.net/download/) and then choose the latest version of PHP (currently 7.2.10) and download the Zip archive choosing either 32 or 64 bits depending on your environment.

 ![Download page of PHP for Windows](/images/php-windows-download-page.png)